bbelna/Quantum/SECURITY.md

 This document details Quantum's security policy.

-Please note that Quantum is licensed under the MIT license, and as such, it is provided "as is" without warranty of any kind.
+Please note that Quantum is licensed under the GPL 2.0, and as such, it is provided "as is" without warranty of any kind.
 See `COPYRIGHT.md` for more information.